These best fiction books about New Orleans capture the spirit, culture and history of this unique and diverse American city.

 When people say they want to read a really good novel, the kind you just can’t put down, this is the kind of book they mean.
 Exceptional.– Stephen King

-In November Road, a street lieutenant to a New Orleans’ mob boss is out of luck.
+In November Road, a fiction book set in New Orleans, a street lieutenant to a New Orleans mob boss is out of luck.
 He knows too much about the assassination of President John F. Kennedy.

 Within hours of the assassination, everyone with ties to the mob boss is dead, and this street lieutenant suspects he’s next, as he was in Dallas for the boss two weeks prior.
 So, he heads to Las Vegas to see an old associate who will help him “vanish.”